tringdev/book-management/README.md

 # Book Management API

-RESTful API cho hệ thống quản lý sách sử dụng TypeScript và Express.js.
+A RESTful API for book management system built with TypeScript and Express.js.

-## Công nghệ sử dụng
+## Technologies Used

 - Node.js
 - TypeScript